 There are two possibilities:

 The Masters by Coursework and Dissertation involves a first year of coursework and a second year during which a mini-dissertation is completed.
 It is a full-time degree with no part-time options offered.
+Find out more about the courses.

 The Masters by Dissertation involves two years of research during which a dissertation is completed.
 To be accepted for this programme, the student must already have identified a supervisor who is willing and able to take them on as a student.